melihbirim/thoughts/Streaming_Soundscapes_The_Ups_and_Downs_of_a_Shoe_Lake_in_Music.md

 Streaming sites like Spotify have changed the game for music, creating what's like a shallow pond we're calling a "shoe lake."
 Imagine a lake that's only deep enough to soak your shoes – that's where we are with the amount of music out there.
 It's huge, but the really good tunes can be as rare as finding a small fish in a big pond.
 With so much music just a click away, it's tough for people to stumble upon songs that really stick.

 In this paper, I'm going to look at both the cool and not-so-cool things about music streaming.
 On one hand, everyone can listen to anything, anytime, but on the other hand, it's a wild race for artists trying to get noticed, and listeners can get overwhelmed by just how much is out there.
+But not limited to this, I will also try to come a conclusion regarind the the ownership of the sounds.

 I want to dig into how streaming affects musicians at all levels – from bedroom producers to big stars – and what this means for music fans trying to find their next favorite track.
 The "shoe lake" idea really shows us how streaming is a mix of too much and not enough: there's tons of music available, but finding those amazing tracks can be like searching for a needle in a haystack.
 This paper is all about exploring that giant musical landscape we're all a part of now.